Mohammad Asif Khan

 • Assisted the InCoB2017 and InCoB2018 organizing comm. with the travel fellowship selection, disbursement of funds, and providing secretariat support.

-• Represented APBioNet at the Organisation for Bioinformatics Learning,
+• Represented APBioNET at the Organisation for Bioinformatics Learning,

 Education and Training (GOBLET)